-Ogorodnikova et al, analyzed tax culture in Russian society, focusing on tax morality, tax literacy, and tax behavior.
-They concluded that institutional trust is a crucial factor in shaping tax culture.
-Kaplanoglou and Rapanos, studied the failures of the Greek tax system that led to a recession, attributing them to several factors, including low institutional trust.
-Bergman's 2002 study, compared taxes and social policies in Chile and Argentina, emphasizing the crucial role of trust in government as a factor influencing tax compliance.
-The study found that higher levels of trust were associated with a greater willingness among citizens to pay taxes.
+Analyzing tax culture in Russian society, Irina Ogorodnikova and colleagues focused on tax morality, tax literacy, and tax behavior, concluding that institutional trust is a crucial factor in shaping tax culture.
+The study of Georgia Kaplanoglou and Vassilis Rapanos analyzed the failures of the Greek tax system, which ultimately led to a recession, and attributed them to several factors, including low institutional trust.
+Marcel Bergman’s study comparing taxes and social policies in Chile and Argentina emphasized the crucial role of trust in government as a factor influencing tax compliance.
+His study found that citizens with higher levels of trust were more willing to pay taxes.

-These studies provide insights into the importance of building and maintaining trust relationship between governments and citizens to foster a more cooperative and compliant tax environment.
-They suggest that governments should invest in public services, promote transparency, and implement policies that enhance trust to improve tax compliance and support for taxation.
-However, while each of the studies focus on different definitions to trust, demonstrating the multifaceted nature of the relationship between trust and taxation, they all seem to move in the same direction where higher trust correlates with higher compliance.
-While these studies are highly important, they are mostly correlated where the higher trust was not manipulated but self-measured.
-This is of course different from the more important question whether the actual trust by government breeds better tax compliance by people.
+These studies offer insight into the importance of establishing and sustaining a trustworthy relationship between governments and citizens, which in turn promotes a more cooperative and compliant tax environment.
+They indicate that governments invest in public services, promote transparency, and implement policies that cultivate trust to enhance tax compliance and garner support for taxation.
+However, while each of the studies focuses on different definitions of trust, they all seem to point to a consistent trend.
+This demonstrates the multifaceted nature of the relationship between trust and taxation, where higher levels of trust correlate with greater compliance.
+While these studies are certainly valuable, their findings are largely based on correlations between self-reported levels of trust and compliance.
+However, it remains unclear whether actual government trust leads to increased tax compliance among the population – a question that deserves greater attention.

-Feld and Frey's 2002 study, focused on the improving the relationship between tax compliance and tax evasion, suggesting that promoting compliance is an effective strategy to combat evasion.
-The researchers also analyzed the interaction between tax authorities and taxpayers, highlighting the importance of this relationship in shaping tax compliance behavior.
+An earlier study by Feld and Frey focused on efforts to improve the relationship between tax compliance and tax evasion and suggested that promoting compliance is an effective strategy to combat evasion.
+The researchers also analyzed the interaction between tax authorities and taxpayers, emphasizing the significance of this relationship in determining taxpayers’ compliance with tax laws.

-Both studies contribute significantly to our understanding of the factors that influence tax compliance.
-They underscore the importance of trust between citizens and the government, as well as the quality of the relationship between taxpayers and tax authorities.
-Governments that prioritize building trust and fostering positive interactions with taxpayers may be more successful in encouraging compliance and reducing evasion.
-These findings can inform the development of tax policies and strategies that aim to create a more cooperative and compliant taxpaying environment.
+All these studies make significant contributions to our understanding of the factors that influence tax compliance.
+They highlight the importance of creating trust between citizens and their governments, along with maintaining a positive relationship between taxpayers and tax authorities.
+Governments that prioritize building trust and fostering positive relationships with taxpayers are more likely to encourage compliance and reduce tax evasion.
+These findings can help shape the creation of tax policies and strategies that encourage a more cooperative and compliant taxpaying environment.

 Intermediate summary of the chapter

-This chapter provides a comprehensive overview of tax compliance research, focusing on the interplay between intrinsic motivation, extrinsic factors, and governmental approaches to encouraging tax payment.
-It explores the concept of tax morale—the intrinsic motivation to pay taxes—and its relationship to actual compliance behavior.
-The chapter synthesizes findings from numerous studies across multiple countries that have examined the effectiveness of various interventions, including social norm messaging, moral appeals, and deterrence strategies.
-These studies reveal a nuanced relationship between tax morale interventions and compliance outcomes, suggesting that the efficacy of such interventions is highly context-dependent, influenced by factors such as cultural norms, existing compliance levels, and the specific framing of appeals.

-The review also highlights the critical role of trust in government and its impact on tax compliance, with research consistently indicating that higher levels of trust in government and institutions are generally associated with increased willingness to pay taxes.
+This chapter has presented a comprehensive overview of research on tax compliance, with a particular emphasis on the complex relationship between intrinsic motivation, extrinsic factors, and government policies aimed at promoting tax payment.
+Among other issues, it has explored the concept of tax morale—the intrinsic motivation to pay taxes—and its relationship to actual compliance behavior.
+This chapter summarizes the findings from several studies conducted across multiple countries that examined the effectiveness of various interventions, such as social norm messaging, moral appeals, and deterrence strategies.
+These studies reveal a nuanced relationship between interventions aimed at improving tax morale and compliance outcomes.
+They suggest that the effectiveness of these interventions varies depending on the context, including factors such as cultural norms, current levels of compliance, and the wording used in the appeals.
+The chapter also highlights the critical role of trust in government and its impact on tax compliance, with research consistently indicating that higher levels of trust in government and institutions are generally associated with increased willingness to pay taxes.